Process Safety

 Emergency response

+A comprehensive set of internal regulations guides the proper response to any process safety accidents or natural disasters which may occur.
 The smooth operation of the emergency response system ensures that personal safety is secured, that effects of the situation are prevented from spreading to surrounding areas, and that damage is held to a minimum, through close communication between the plants, regional management, and the head office.
-The plants prepare annual plans for periodic training drills, and perform drills in coordination with the head office.
+To this end, the plants have prepared an annual schedule and conduct regular disaster drills, and other activities.

 Transportation and Distribution Safety

-In addition to a logistics safety quality conference, in which logistics companies were brought together both online and face-to-face, together with senior management from Asahi Kasei to raise awareness around safety, a safety conference was held in fiscal 2022 attended by many people involved with different products.
+In addition to a logistics safety quality conference, in which logistics companies were brought together both online and face-to-face, together with senior management from Asahi Kasei to raise awareness around safety, a safety conference was held in fiscal 2023 attended by many people involved with different products.

-Main activities in fiscal 2022
+Main activities in fiscal 2023

-- Logistics safety and quality symposium: 50 companies
+- Logistics safety quality conference: 50 companies

 - Safety meeting for resin products: 11 companies

-- Logistics safety inspection: 43 companies
+- Logistics safety inspection: 33 companies

-- Product handling training: 21 items, cumulative 82 companies
+- Product handling training: 10 items, cumulative 38 companies

 In addition, we have introduced HAZMATers (Hazardous Materials Emergency Response Service), provided by the Maritime Disaster Prevention Center, to further strengthen our ability to respond to emergencies.
-The engagement of HAZMATers makes a highly specialized emergency response available 24 hours a day, 365 days a year, ensuring swift action to prevent the spread of damage if an accident occurs.
+The engagement of HAZMATers makes a highly specialized emergency response available 24 hours a day, 365 days a year, ensuring swift action by specialized personnel to prevent the spread of damage if an accident occurs.

-[Number of logistics accidents in fiscal 2022]
+[Number of logistics accidents in fiscal 2023]

 Target | Results | |